JayBazuzi/Mobbing-Pattern-Language/Antipatterns/Mob Without Teamwork.md

 Low-trust mobbing

 # Context
-A group of developers works well independently by avoiding making decisions collectively.
-When possible, they divide work at well-defined interfaces and so avoid making design decitions together.
+A group of developers works well independently.
+When possible, they divide work at well-defined interfaces and so avoid making design decisions together.

 This is a work-around for not being practiced at respectful listening, mutual trust, and accepting one anothers' ideas -- in short, for poor teamwork.